 Getting to Huaraz:

 Huaraz is a 6 to 8 hour bus ride from Lima.
-It’s a relatively long but really fascinating journey, including the huge sand dunes of the coast desert and the changing mountain scenery.
+It’s a relatively long but really fascinating journey, which includes the huge sand dunes of the coast desert and the changing mountain scenery.
 Huaraz does have a small airport, and there are flights once every couple of days to Lima.
 If you would prefer to fly this journey, let us know and we can help arrange this.
-Many of our expeditions can include airport pickup, accommodation in Lima and transport from Lime to Huaraz.
-Likewise, we can also help you do this independently.
+Many of our expeditions can include airport pickup, accommodation in Lima and transport from Lima to Huaraz.
+Alternatively, we can help you to arrange this independently.

 Getting to Cusco:

 Cusco is a 24 hour bus journey from Lima.
-One option to break up this journey is to stop off in Arequipa on your way.
+One option to break up this journey is to stop off in Arequipa.
 Alternatively, it is a short flight from Lima to Cusco.
-Most of our expedition in the Cusco area do not include transport from Lima, but rather begin in Cusco.
+Most of our expeditions in the Cusco area do not include transport from Lima, but rather begin in Cusco.
 However, we will happily assist you in organising you travel, or simply point you in the right direction.